News

 The Enhanced Money Match focuses on straightforward claims, specifically cash owed to single individuals.
 It does not include claims involving multiple parties, shares of stocks and bonds, escrow accounts or bank safe deposit box contents.

 The Enhanced Money Match program is part of the Treasurer’s Unclaimed Property initiative, also known as I-CASH.
-Illinois currently holds over $5 billion in unclaimed property, with more than $2 billion returned since Frerichs took office – marking the highest amount in state history.
+Illinois currently holds more than $5 billion in unclaimed property, with more than $2 billion returned since Frerichs took office – marking the highest amount in state history.

 The state treasurer is legally required to return unclaimed property to its rightful owners or heirs, regardless of the time it takes.